 Additionally, these data are used to generate state-level economic impact estimates of recreational flounder fishing in North Carolina.
 Using IMPLAN statistical software, these direct expenditure estimates from recreational flounder fishing produce indirect output impacts to the state economy across four categories: sales, labor income, value-added impacts, and employment (IMPLAN 2013).
 Additionally, all imputed expenditure estimates are adjusted for inflation based on 2016 prices, as this was the most recent year of expenditure survey data.
-For a detailed explanation of the methodology used to estimate the economic impacts please refer to the division's License and Statistics Section Annual Report, which can be found at: https://deq.nc.gov/about/divisions/marine-fisheries/science-and-statistics/fisheries-statistics.
+For a detailed explanation of the methodology used to estimate the economic impacts please refer to the division's License and Statistics Section Annual Report.